-In this seed sowing and transplanting guide we’re going to focus on milkweed, but all the procedures can be easily transferred to other types of plants.
+In this seed sowing and transplanting guide, we’re going to focus on milkweed, but all the procedures can be easily transferred to other types of plants.
 Growing plants from seed is very rewarding and it is as much an art as it is a science.
-So, experiment, have fun, and don’t give up if you fail the first time.
+So, experiment, have fun and don’t give up if you fail the first time.

-One of the greatest challenges of germinating seeds is managing moisture so they do not become too wet and succumb to damping off diseases.
+One of the greatest challenges of germinating seeds is managing moisture so they do not become too wet and succumb to damping-off diseases.
 The following method of using a combination of seed raising mix and perlite minimizes the threat of overwatering and makes growing plants from seed a lot easier.

 What is Perlite?

-Perlite is a natural occurring mineral with a high silica content.
+Perlite is a naturally occurring mineral with a high silica content.
 When exposed to very high heat it softens and expands up to 15 times its volume, in a process similar to what happens to popcorn when it’s heated.
 Perlite is light-weight and used in horticulture as a soil amendment and media for hydroponics.

 Why use perlite for seed sowing?

 - It is porous and allows air to enter freely

 - Can hold water, but also provides excellent drainage